TimBroderick44/Masamune_Industries/README.md

    Install-Module -Name NameIT -Scope CurrentUser -Force -AllowClobber
    ```
 4. **Implement Variables and Run the Script**:
-   - Open the `CreateSites.ps1` script in a text editor.
+   - Open the `CreateSites.ps1` script.
-   - Customize the variables at the top of the script as needed (_See below for usage_).
+   - Customize and/or confirm the variables at the top of the script as needed (_See below for usage_).
-   - Through the PowerShell terminal, go to the directory with the 'CreateSites.ps1' file and run the script.
+   - Through the PowerShell terminal, go to the directory with the 'CreateSites.ps1' file and run the script (_i.e. the cloned repo from step 1_).
    ```bash
    .\CreateSites.ps1
    ```